m-yamazoe/documentation/on-premise/installation/two_node/two_node.rst

 The application of the frontend run list is described by the frontend role, located in ``roles/frontend.json``.

+As with a single-node installation, replace the CHANGE_ME strings with the appropriate values for your environment (many are generated during the Key Generation step above).

 **backend.json**

 .. code-block:: json